 In the knee, he is evaluating techniques to use low cost motion analysis to improve lower extremity kinematics and decrease injury and re-injury risk after injuries and surgical procedures.

 Dr. Feeley is currently the team physician for St. Ignatius College Prep High School.
 He also serves as the UCSF sports medicine associate fellowship director and associate program director for the UCSF Orthopedic Surgery residency.
 He is an avid surfer, and prefers Ocean Beach, San Diego, and Kauai for surfing.
-In his spare time he watches his daughters' softball teams in the Bay Area and collaborates on the UCSF Sports Medicine podcast (6to8weeks.ucsf.edu).
+In his spare time he watches his 5 children's sports teams in the Bay Area and collaborates on the UCSF Sports Medicine podcast (6to8weeks.ucsf.edu).